 The eighties saw further strengthening of the family involvement when Craig began to work with his father and brother.
 100% of Expo Adventure was purchased.
 There was also more local expansion with Moonee Valley Coaches operating contracted urban and rural school runs on behalf of the Government of Victoria.
 And in 1987 Route 503 from Essendon to East Brunswick was acquired from Cunningham Bus Lines, which cemented Moonee Valley Coaches place in the local community.

-Recently the third generation became an integral part of the company with Garry’s son Daniel joining the company fulltime in 2010.
+The third generation became an integral part of the company with Garry’s son Daniel joining the company fulltime in 2010.
 In the same year Ray’s contribution to the bus industry was recognised when he was inducted into the National Road Transport Hall of Fame at Alice Springs.
 And later receiving lifetime achievement recognition for his many years of contribution to the Bus Association of Victoria.